robvdw/Demistifying-AI-Human-Centered-Data-Products/README.md

 Use of Generative AI [Gen-AI] such as Co-Pilot, ChatGPT or BING is encouraged.

 It's important, however,  to make sure that other people are aware that these technologies were used.
+Explain is some detail how and why you used + make references where this occurs in your stundent work and/or deliverable.

 This can be done by including references or citations in the code or documentation, or by making a statement in the README file or other documentation that the project relies on these technologies.